hall-lab/svtools/INSTALL.md

 Now install the dependencies suggested in the requiremnts files:

-    pip install nose
-    pip install coverage
     pip install statsmodels

-Installing `statsmodel` can take a few minutes, but it satisfies the requirement for `numpy`, `pandas`, and `scipy`.
+Installing statsmodel can take a few minutes, but it satisfies the requirement for numpy, pandas, and scipy.

-In our environment we need to specify [`pysam`][10] versions greater than 0.8.1 and less than 0.9.0:
+In our environment we need to specify [pysam][10] versions greater than 0.8.1 and less than 0.9.0:

     pip install 'pysam>=0.8.1,<0.9.0'
     pip install .